ayushinav/Porosity.jl/docs/src/intro/structure.md

 [Relevant tutorial](../tutorials/combine_models.md)

 ## Tuning rock physics
-It happens in a lot of cases that one of the inputs to a rock physics model is dependent on the other, eg. melt fraction depends on temperature of the rock and its solidus temperature.
+It happens in a lot of cases that one of the inputs to a rock physics model is dependent on the other, e.g. melt fraction depends on temperature of the rock and its solidus temperature.
 In those cases where we want to tune one of the models with respect to others, [`tune_rp_modelType`](@ref) will come handy.
 [Relevant tutorial](../tutorials/tune_rp.md)